Bank Tabungan Negara: History

+Logo history

+The previous logo of Bank Tabungan Negara (BTN) consists of two main elements, namely logogram and logotype.
+The BTN logogram is a picture of a house which symbolizes a dream home.
+The previous BTN logotype consists of the words "BTN" using a sans-serif font and "Bank" in italic roman font.

+BTN officially introduced the new logo to the public through its 74th anniversary celebration on 3 March 2024 at Indonesia Arena, Gelora Bung Karno Sports Complex, Jakarta.

 Operations

 Bank Tabungan Negara's operations are divided into six regions; Sumatera, Java, Bali & Nusa Tenggara, Kalimantan, Sulawesi, and Papua & Maluku.
 As of December 2014, these regions gave the bank a total of 820 branches, 2,951 post office access points, and 1,830 ATMs, served by 8,582 employees.

 Ownership

 The stock of Bank Tabungan Negara is listed on the Indonesia Stock Exchange, where it trades under the symbol BBTN.
 As of 31 December 2014, shareholding in the bank's stock was as indicated in the table below:

 Due to being majority held by the Indonesian government, Bank Tabungan Negara is considered to be one of the four state owned banks in Indonesia.